ryanNupp/js-music-streamer/README.md

 # js-music-streamer
-Self-hosted JavaScript full stack music streaming service.
+JavaScript full-stack self hostable music streaming service.
 Host backend on your own server, use frontends to connect and stream your own music files as you please.

 Backend:
 - NodeJS